ethereum/go-ethereum/docs/_interface/metrics.md

 ## Meters and Timers

 Note, metrics collection is disabled by default in order not to incur reporting overhead for the average user.
 The flag `--metrics` must therefore be used to enable the basic metrics, and the flag `--metrics.expensive` can be used to enable certain metrics that are deemed 'expensive', from a resource-consumption perspective.
 Examples of expensive metrics is per-packet network traffic data.

-Geth has quite a nice logging system, capable of creating leveled log entries tagged with various parts of the system.
-This helps enormously during debugging to see exactly what the system is doing, what branches it's taking, etc. However, logs are not particularly useful when the system does work correctly, just not very optimally: one - or even a  handful - of logged events is not really statistically relevant, and tracing more in log files can quickly become unwieldy.

 The goal of the Geth metrics system is that - similar to logs - we should be able to add arbitrary metric collection to any part of the code without requiring fancy constructs to analyze them (counter variables, public interfaces, crossing over the APIs, console hooks, etc).
 Instead, we should just "update" metrics whenever and wherever needed, and have them automatically collected, surfaced through the APIs, queryable and visualizable for analysis.